The myth of the Happy path

 But!
 Keeping in mind the context of this empty state’s occurrence, we can react differently:

-CTA: Reward them if goal is to be empty
+UX tip: Reward users if goal is to be empty

 In some cases, a user-triggered empty state is actually an intended goal.
 Let’s say they’ve completed all tasks of a complex workflow, or they’ve finished reviewing all the attachments of a specific project.
 This is an opportunity to positively reinforce their work.
 This is a good place to consider some gamification principles.